jmcnamara/XlsxWriter/dev/docs/source/example_unicode_polish_utf8.rst

 within the Python program.
 The XlsxWriter module will then take care of writing the encoding to the Excel file.

-The encoding of the input data shouldn't matter once it can be converted to UTF-8 via the :mod:`codecs` module.

 .. image:: _images/unicode_polish_utf8.png

 .. literalinclude:: ../../../examples/unicode_polish_utf8.py